-Basic requirements for admission include a minimum TOEFL score of 500, if it is paper-based, or a score of 173, if it is computer-based, a score of 61 if Internet-based, or a satisfactory SAT/ACT score, or IELTS score of 6.0.
+Basic requirements for admission include a minimum TOEFL score of 500, if it is paper-based, or a score of 173, if it is computer-based, or a satisfactory SAT/ACT score, or IELTS score of 6.0.
 Clarion offers an Intensive English Program (IEP) and satisfactory completion of the program meets the university’s English language proficiency requirement.

 Students who have graduated from a high school (or equivalent) where the language of instruction is English will be exempted from any general foreign language requirement at Clarion University.
 Academic credit and/or life experience credit will only be granted for knowledge of one’s native language in cases when specific courses or examinations offered at Clarion University are successfully completed.

-Due to the high cost of health care in the United States, medical insurance is required of all international students enrolled at Clarion University.
+International undergraduate students must be covered by adequate health insurance.
+Due to the high cost of health care in the United States, all international students are required to carry comprehensive medical insurance.

 Other Resources for prospective students:

 Estimated Total Costs (including tuition & fees)--Undergraduate

 Please note: At this time, Clarion University offers the following two graduate programs

 on a face-to-face environment: M.S. in Special Education and M.S. in Speech Language

 Pathology.
 All other graduate programs are offered online.